BenjaminShinar/Books-Resources/CppNow2021/Interfaces.md

     >
 ```

-SFINAE[^1], void_t, the detection idiom a way, to use something like 'required' in pre c++20 standards (the new syntax makes things easier to read a and write). the default is false, but we specialize on the true types.
+SFINAE, void_t, the detection idiom a way, to use something like 'required' in pre c++20 standards (the new syntax makes things easier to read a and write). the default is false, but we specialize on the true types.

 ```cpp
 template <typename T,typename =void>